-This Thanksgiving, celebrate with wholesome, healing foods that will help you kick off the holiday season on good footing and give you a head start on any new year’s resolutions for 2017.
+This Thanksgiving, celebrate with wholesome, healing foods that will help you start the holiday season on good footing, and give you a head start on any new year’s resolutions.

 That wholesome foods fall short in terms of flavor is a pervasive and unfortunate myth.
 Below are a few recipes to show just how good healing foods can be.

-To anyone who will be doing the cooking this year for Thanksgiving, you’ll also appreciate that these recipes are relatively easy to assemble and make yet thoroughly satisfying to enjoy with friends and family.
+To anyone who will be doing the Thanksgiving cooking this year, you’ll also appreciate that these recipes are relatively easy to assemble and make, yet thoroughly satisfying to enjoy with friends and family.